MateuszLabun9/WebScrapper/README.md

 # WebScrapper

-To run this project download WebScrapperTest.jar file, result of program will be saved in result.json file.
+To run this project download project, go to out/artifacts/WebScrapper_jar2, result of program will be saved in result.json file.

 To run in cmd: java -jar WebScrapperTest.jar